 Is there anything more satisfying that figuring out primary source records in another language?
 I don’t think so!
 And Norway may be the exception to the rule that it’s easier to do overseas research in SLC than it is in the country in question.
+Today I’m updating my search for the birth and baptism of Hans Loe.

 I was getting nowhere fast, until I discovered that the National Archives of Norway (Arkivverket) has a Digitalarkivet containing census and parish registers and that this vast digital set of primary sources is free to everyone.
 I also found a tutorial that helps you navigate the records.
 Marvelous!